Lackluster US loses to Japan 2-0 in World Cup warmup

 Josh Sargent, Jordan Morris, Cannon and Mark McKenzie entered to start the second half in place of Ferreira, Reyna, Dest and Aaron Long.

-Japan plays No. 44 Ecuador on Tuesday in Düsseldorf and 43rd-ranked Canada on Nov.
+Preparing for its seventh straight World Cup, Japan plays No. 44 Ecuador on Tuesday in Düsseldorf and 43rd-ranked Canada on Nov.
 17 in Dubai, United Arab Emirates.
+Japan opens against No. 11 Germany on Nov.
+23, meets 34th-ranked Costa Rica four days later and closes group play against No. 6 Spain on Dec.
+1.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports